rxue/learning-dirary/books/working-effectively-with-legacy-code/README.md

 > In general, programming gets easier as we narrow effects in a program.
 We need to know less to understand a piece of code.
 At the extreme, we end up with *funcitonal programming* in languages such as Scheme and Haskell.

+## Chapter 13: I Need to Make a Change, but I don't Know What Tests to Write
+### Characterization Tests
+> The tests that we need when we want to preserve behavior are what I cal *characterization tests* .
+A *characterization test* is a test that characterize the actual behavior of a piece of code.

-## Chapter 17 My Application Has No Structure
+## Chapter 17: My Application Has No Structure
 ### Telling the Story of the System

 ## Chapter 19: ~~My Project Is Not Object Oriented.
 How Do I Make Safe Changes?~~